Starcounter/Docs/guides/typed-json/json-data-bindings/README.md

 In addition to binding to database objects, Typed JSON properties can also be bound to code-behind properties.

-To accomplish what was demonstrated in the [previous example](#binding-to-database-objects) by using code-behind properties instead of database properties, the following code could be used:
+To accomplish what was demonstrated in the [previous example](#binding-to-database-objects) by using code-behind properties instead of database properties, the following code can be used:

 <div class="code-name">PersonPage.json</div>